 Projects are busy beasts.
 It is their very nature.
 Lots of processes running in parallel on the critical path.
 Soon you start noticing a déjà vu feeling.
 Hiring consultants.
 Procuring goods.
 Communicating on the 5th event the project organises.
 Organising the 3rd board/steering committee meeting.
 Handing over project results….

+Many of these processes require lots of decisions.
+And our brains have a limited decision making capacity (read more in “Thinking fast slow” by Daniel Kahneman, if interested).
 Here is where Standard Operating Procedures, also knows as SOPs, come in handy.
-They are nothing glamorous, but are very practical.
+They are nothing glamorous, yet very utilitarian.
 SOPs may exist in the organisation or the Project Management Office.
 Or may be crafted by the project team.

 In a Project Management Office I once worked, I was in charge of developing SOPs.
 I found that SOPs served well at least three purposes.
 They: